klaytn/kips/KIPs/kip-82.md

     for addr, amount in spec.Rewards:
         state.AddBalance(addr, amount)

 # Returns the actual reward amounts paid in this block.
-Used in klay_getReward RPC
+Used in klay_getRewards RPC
 # Returns a RewardSpec.
 def get_actual_reward(header, config, staking_info):
     if proposerPolicy in [RoundRobin, Sticky]: